21 Nov What Do Fillings Do To Your Teeth?

 Fillings Protect Your Teeth

 If a cavity is left untreated in the mouth, it essentially means that bacteria are permitted to roam freely.
 If this is the case, the bacteria can start to move on to other healthy teeth creating an even bigger problem.
+One of the biggest problems could be gum disease.
 The bacteria will attach to your other teeth, and force you to go in for a very serious dental procedure that can be a lot more expensive.
 In the long run, choosing to take care of cavities is an investment worth looking into.

 Fillings Give You A Natural Smile